Lemon Rice

 1. Rinse the rice before cooking it.
 This removes the starch from the rice so that it doesn’t clump together and is light and fluffy.
 Rinse it under cold running water til it runs clear.

 2. Toast the rice.
-Before you add the broth to the pan, cook the rise for a few minutes to slightly toast it.
-This helps to bring out it’s natural nutty flavors.
+Before you add the water to the pan, cook the rice for a few minutes to slightly toast it.
+This helps to bring out its natural nutty flavors.

 3. Use broth rather than water to cook the rice.
 The seasonings in the broth help to flavor the rice as it cooks resulting in a much bolder flavor.
 If you don’t have any broth, you can use the same amount of water.